Tutankhamun's mummy: King Tutankhamun

-Discovery
+Discovery of tomb and mummy

 In 1914 Howard Carter and his sponsor George Herbert, 5th Earl of Carnarvon obtained the concession to excavate in the Valley of the Kings.
 Carter believed the Valley contained at least one more royal tomb, that of Tutankhamun.
 Excavators working for Theodore M. Davis, the previous holder of the concession, had discovered artefacts bearing his name clustered in the centre of the Valley, including the small pit tomb KV58, which Davis declared to be Tutankhamun's tomb.
 However, Carter believed that the king's tomb was still undiscovered, hidden under piles of debris from earlier excavations.
 Following a systematic clearance that began in 1917, Carter's team would discover the real tomb of Tutankhamun on 4 November 1922.

-The tomb had been robbed twice in antiquity but overall much of it was left intact and some areas including the burial chamber appeared to be left unscathed.
-Ancient robbers had entered the chamber and unsealed the doors of the outermost of the series of shrines that surrounded Tutankhamun's sarcophagus.
+The tomb was robbed twice in antiquity but much was left intact and some areas appeared to be unscathed.
+Ancient robbers had entered the burial chamber and unsealed the doors of the outermost of the series of shrines that surrounded Tutankhamun's sarcophagus.
 However, the doors of the second and third shrines were intact, sealed with stamped cords; the doors of the innermost shrine were left unsealed in antiquity.
-These unbroken seals, with no evidence of re-sealing, indicated that the 3300 year old burial of the king was intact.
-Over the course of eighty days, the shrines were dismantled and removed from the chamber.
+These unbroken seals, with no evidence of re-sealing, indicated that the 3,300 year old burial of the king was intact.
+Over the course of 80 days, the shrines were dismantled and removed from the chamber.
 On 3 January 1924, the doors of the third and fourth (innermost) shrines were opened, revealing the king's sarcophagus, of yellow quartzite with a granite lid tinted to match.

 On 12 February 1924, the lid of the sarcophagus was raised in the presence of Egyptian government officials and Egyptologists.
 Within lay the 7 ft long outermost mummiform coffin of gilded wood, covered by linen shrouds.
-The shrouds were rolled back, revealing the coffin bore the portrait of the king, his face and hands of a lighter-coloured gold alloy than the rest of the coffin, "conveying an impression of the greyness of death."
-Around the vulture and uraeus on his brow was placed a "tiny wreath of flowers...still retaining their colour."
+The shrouds were rolled back, revealing the coffin bore the portrait of the king, his face and hands of a lighter-coloured gold alloy than the rest of the coffin, said by Carter to convey "an impression of the greyness of death".
+Around the vulture and uraeus on his brow was a small floral wreath.
 The sarcophagus lid was left suspended, as a tour was scheduled for reporters the following day, along with the wives of Carter's collaborators.
 The visit of the wives was refused by government officials, a note from Mohammed Pasha Zaghlul informed Carter that the wives would need permission to visit.
 Carter and his team, citing "impossible restrictions and discourtesies" resigned in protest, closing the tomb and suspending work.
 Under the direction of the Egyptian government, Pierre Lacau was ordered to cut the locks on the tomb and secure the sarcophagus lid.
 After a series of events, including the cancellation of the excavation permit, his unsuccessfully suing of the Antiquities Service, and a lecture-tour of America, Carter would return to the excavation in late January 1925 after reaching a new agreement regarding the continued clearance of the tomb.